nachotacos69/WikiEater/GOD EATER BURST/Mission Parameters/en_base.tr2.md

   + `_ChallengeMission` and `_TrialChallengeMission` (Challenge Missions)
   + to identify missions, check `en_base`, `progress_info` folder and the texts file inside of it
-    + memorize the aragami lists and if it matches as well with the mission location (example 1 Corrosive hannibal 1 Hannibal in City of Mercy), that mission is Anantaboga
+    + memorize the aragami lists and if it matches as well with the mission location (example 1 Corrosive hannibal 1 Hannibal in City of Mercy), that mission is Anantaboga.
-NOTE: you might ask, where's the DLC Missions, i'm glad you ask... **THERE IS NONE.** Since we are touching the base game only there's no tool current to unpack all dlc missions in GODS EATER BURST, which is sad for real..
 NOTE 2: Always make a copy of that mission folder in case something bad happens

 # Starting Point